bbbutterwell/books/_notes.md

 Did Ani and Normand grow up on Sisters Island?

-Has MAeve asked Ani to finish her stories?
+Has Maeve asked Ani to finish her stories?

 What's Ani up to?
 Where is she living?

 Don't mention spectrum disorder / Aspergers

 Make Maeve 25

+mm: "Of course there's a fourth attic"